SpacelyProject/spacely-docs/spacely-caribou/hardware-setup/ZCU102 Setup.md

 ## Flash the Operating System

-If you do not already have an SD card with an operating system image in your ZCU102, follow steps here: [Operating System Image for Spacely-Caribou](</spacely-caribou/basic-setup/Operating System Image for Spacely-Caribou.md>)
+If you do not already have an SD card with an operating system image in your ZCU102, follow steps here: [Creating an Operating System Image](</spacely-caribou/hardware-setup/Creating an Operating System Image.md>)

 ## Hardware Connections